What is a Learning Ecosystem? And How Does it Support Corporate Strategy?

 5. Don’t forget: Much learning that happens in an organization is informal.
 It occurs when interacting with peers, mentors, and even supervisors in an informal way, every day.
 Tools for social learning, like our own The Quad, allow you to leverage that tendency to learn from others informally.
 It lets employees create their own network of peers to follow; we’ve found that learners are inspired to watch courses they see their peers watching, just as friends watch and share videos on social media.
 Tools like leaderboards with points systems also encourage friendly competition and increase engagement with courses.

 There are more examples, too.
-If you are interested in seeing how our tools, or our library of off-the-shelf videos, can play a role in your learning ecosystem, sign up for a full-featured, full-library free trial of our HSI LMS.
+If you are interested in seeing how our tools, or our library of off-the-shelf videos, can play a role in your learning ecosystem, request a free trial of our HSI LMS.
 We would be happy to discuss how HSI can support your learning ecosystem.

 - If you are looking for a deeper dive, download our eBook on "The Learning Ecosystem."